All Episodes

 They're bad, they're white, they're English, they're male, and they want to divide.

-Sorry, sorry, why do the EDL exist?
+Why do the EDL exist?

-Oh, they exist because of the Muslim rape gangs that were operating for decades, and the police, as Jess Phillips admitted, were involved that she knew about, and nobody did anything.
+And the police, as Jess Phillips admitted, were involved that she knew about and nobody did anything.

-We're involved in the rapes themselves, right?
+We're involved in the rapes themselves.

-etcetera, whatever you want to call it, the idea that you can separate this from her politics is belied by her own fucking words.
+The idea that you can separate this from her politics is belied by her own fucking words.

-Well, has she ever said anything anti Islam?
+Well, has she ever said anything anti-Islam?

 Let's see.